 1. Create an Account You can either sign up as a Teacher, a BC school student, or a Citizen (not affiliated with any school)

 2. Complete the Carbon Quiz This will calculate your current Carbon Footprint and compare you to the average British Columbia resident.
 This must be done before you start the challenge.

 3. Start the four-week Climate Challenge This is a four-week challenge where you complete a range of actions in nine categories to reduce your carbon emissions.
-By reducing our carbon emissions at a household level we can reduce our contributions to climate change 4.
+By reducing our carbon emissions at home we can reduce our contributions to climate change 4.
 Log your weekly actions Log these each week or every few days.
-There are four weeks to enter; after four weeks you have completed the challenge but we encourage you to continue your efforts.
+There are four weeks to enter; after four weeks you have completed the challenge but we encourage you to continue your efforts at home yourself.
 We have provided a range of actions so that you can try different ones each week

 5. Check My Impact To see how you are going, compare your entries across different weeks, see your results and compare against your class or group